 Especially in times of uncertainty, it's important to recognize the amazing job that employees are doing.
 Let them know that their efforts are appreciated and valued.
 Doing so can help to provide reassurance and contribute to their overall happiness.
 Knowing that their hard work and dedication to their job is appreciated can make a world of difference during, especially during difficult times.

 Provide your managers with the tools and the training to become good, compassionate leaders.
 Whether they grew within the organization as individual contributors or hired to fill in leadership roles, they are crucial influencers in creating your positive and thriving work culture.
 Invest in your leaders, in encouraging good habits, and in their work relationship with their teams.
-As Jennifer says, “people usually leave bad managers, not companies.”
+As Paxton says, “people usually leave bad managers, not companies.”

 People have redefined the role a company, employers, and managers play in their lives.
 An organization is now expected to put the wellness and wellbeing of employees first, from financial wellness to social and emotional wellness.